 The integrity, reliability and security of information in all its forms is critical to the Company's daily and strategic operations.
-Inaccurate, incomplete or unavailable information or inappropriate access to information could lead to incorrect financial and/or operational reporting, poor decisions, privacy breaches or inappropriate disclosure or leaks of sensitive information.
+Inaccurate, incomplete or unavailable information, external intrusions on information systems or inappropriate access to information could lead to incorrect financial and/or operational reporting, poor decisions, privacy breaches or inappropriate disclosure, leaks of sensitive information or system disruptions.
 Gathering and analyzing information regarding customers' purchasing preferences is an important part of the Company's strategy to attract and retain customers and effectively compete.
+In addition, sensitive personal health information is collected in order to provision pharmacy and home health care services to customers.
 Any failure to maintain privacy of customer information or to comply with applicable privacy laws or regulations could adversely affect the Company's reputation, competitive position and results of operations.